CompVis/stable-diffusion/README.md

     seeds for individual rows: [2685670268, 1216708065, 2335773498, 822223658, 714542046, 3395302430]
 ~~~~

-The dream> prompt's  arguments are pretty-much
+The dream> prompt's  arguments are pretty much
 identical to those used in the Discord bot, except you don't need to
 type "!dream" (it doesn't hurt if you do).
 A significant change is that creation of individual images
 is now the default